dragonfly-science/dragonfly-website/content/people/berkenbusch-katrin.md

 > It’s very rewarding to be out talking to locals and collecting and sharing data that will tell them how their local cockle and pipi populations are faring, especially those on beaches that are under a lot of pressure from recreational fishing.
-As science providers, Dragonfly is an important link between the resource managers and the public.
+As a science provider, Dragonfly is an important link between the resource managers and the public.